 You can use Rust pattern matching to bind the second segment to the variable

-and pass it as an argument to hello
+name and pass it as an argument to hello:

 fn route(req: &Request<Body>, segments: &[&str]) -> Result<Response<Body>> {